 This virtual Climate Change Series is presented by Catskill Science Collaborative, a group of individuals and institutions dedicated to facilitating collaboration and outreach by those doing environmental research in the Catskill Mountain region of New York State.

-These science lectures are sponsored by the NYS Department of Environmental Conservation and by Sherret E. Chase, Associate RE Broker with Select Sotheby's.
+This lecture was sponsored by the NYS Department of Environmental Conservation with support by Sherret E. Chase, Associate RE Broker with Select Sotheby's.